 Graduating North County high school seniors are eligible for this program which promotes preparation for guaranteed admission to UCSD.
-This program links Palomar students with activities, courses, and counselors from Palomar and UC San Diego.
-Contact the Counseling Center for more information.
+This program links Palomar students with counselors from Palomar and UC San Diego.
+Contact the Counseling Center for additional information.

 University of California, Santa Barbara (UCSB)